-Should a parent abuse any of the rules of our parking lot, the school will implement the following:
+Should a parent abuse any of the rules of our parking lot, the school will implement the following measures:

-- 1. Parent will receive a verbal request to remind them of our rules in addition to a follow-up email. - 2.
-On the second event, the school will temporarily suspend carpool privileges to the parent pending a formal meeting with administration. - 3.
-For persistent infractions, the school will deny access to the parking lot until further notice.
+1. Parent will receive a verbal request to remind them of our rules in addition to a follow-up email.

+2. On the second event, the school will suspend carpool privileges to the parent pending a formal meeting with administration.

+3. For persistent infractions, the school will deny access to the parking lot until further notice.

-Please note that the school reserves the right to deny parking lot use with no notice to any parent or guardian whose actions pose a danger.
-Any parent or guardian who has been denied access to the parking lot, will either need to park on the road or arrange for another person to transport their child to and from school.
+Please note that the school reserves the right to deny parking lot use without notice to any parent whose actions pose a danger.
+Any parent who has been denied access to the parking lot, will either need to park on the road or arrange for another person to transport their child to and from school.